amitsandhel/PA273-Potentiostat-Software/README.md

 4. In terminal/command prompt type **"main -v2"** To run the program.

-#Notes of Caution:
+# Notes of Caution:
-* The simultaor accepts the BIAS command only.
+* The simulator accepts the BIAS command only.
 Adding in any other potentiostat commands will result in the simulator failing.
 However additional commands can be easily developed by the user by increasing functionality of the user.
 * The Simulator class is built within the pa273_v1.py and pa273_v2.py scripts individually.
 The Class is called Fake_Serial() in both py273_v1.py and py273_v2.py scripts.
 * The command language file name beastiecommand.csv and the filename BOOK2.csv must not be changed.
 These filenames are opened by py273v2.py and postrun.py scripts respectively.
 * Some unittests have been commented out.
 User may wish to uncomment them for testing purposes.
 They are commented out because they are design and concept tests.